 Holmen's environmental and energy policy was reviewed in 2017.
 The policy contains principles for the Group's environmental activities and covers the aspects that are of relevance to Holmen and its stakeholders.

 The Group's CEO, as well as the heads of the business areas, have overall responsibility for the environment.
 Operational responsibility is held by mill managers and forest managers.
 The Group's head of environmental affairs coordinates environmental efforts and ensures that the environmental and energy policy is applied.
 Climate issues are mainly dealt with by the Group Technology Staff and the Group management.
 The Group management follows up the Group's climate and energy targets.
 The Energy Council makes decisions on hedging electricity prices, as well as on electricity certificates and emission allowances.
 This Council consists of representatives from the relevant business areas and Group staffs.

 All the Group's mills have environmental permits containing conditions regulating emissions to air and water.
 The environmental authorities regularly inspect operations at the mills.
 Holmen's various mills submit an environmental report to the authorities annually.
 Forestry operations are supervised by the Swedish Forest Agency.

 Environmental management systems

-Certified environmental management systems in accordance with ISO 14001 are applied at all the units and in forestry operations.
-All the production units have quality management systems that have been certified in accordance with ISO 9001.
+Certified environmental management systems in accordance with ISO 14001 are applied at practically all units and in forestry operations.
+Practically all production units have quality management systems that have been certified in accordance with ISO 9001.
 Linghem Sawmill was acquired in 2017.
 These management systems will be introduced at the sawmill, and will then be included in Holmen Timber's certificates.

 Energy management systems